Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

 The number of online job vacancies for HR professionals decreased has lagged behind the average for all occupations during the last eight years.
-In April 2016, the number of ads for HR professionals was about 15% lower than in April 2008.
-This could mean that it has gotten harder to find a job in this occupation, or that recruitment has moved away from online job boards.
+This could mean that it has become harder to find a job in this occupation, or that recruitment has moved away from online job boards.

 Jobs advertised chart